Jake Burger Player Props: White Sox vs. Cardinals

-The Chicago White Sox and Jake Burger (.303 slugging percentage over his past 10 games, including one homer), take on starter Jordan Montgomery and the St. Louis Cardinals at Guaranteed Rate Field, Friday at 8:10 PM ET.
+The Chicago White Sox, including Jake Burger (.342 on-base percentage in past 10 games, 60 points above season-long percentage), battle starter Miles Mikolas and the St. Louis Cardinals at Guaranteed Rate Field, Saturday at 2:10 PM ET.

-He had a one-hit showing in his previous game (1-for-4) against the Blue Jays.
+He reached base in all four of his plate appearances (2-for-2 with a double, a home run and three RBI) in his last game against the Cardinals.

 Jake Burger Game Info & Props vs. the Cardinals